h3x4n1um/RETON/README.md

 ## Object
 ### `0x85`
-* Create a object as value
+* Create an object as value

 * Example:
     ```